This site requires a more recent version of Adobe Flash Player to function properly.

 Below are key drivers of Union Pacific's value that present opportunities for upside or downside to the current Trefis price estimate:

-We forecast Union Pacific's intermodal revenue per thousand revenue ton-miles to increase, reaching nearly $62 by the end of the Trefis forecast period from $51 in 2012 because of the strong repricing opportunities related to legacy contracts There could be downside of nearly 5% to the Trefis price estimate if the company is unable to substantially reprice contracts and revenue per thousand revenue ton-miles declines to $45 by the end of the Trefis forecast period.
+We forecast Union Pacific's intermodal revenue per carload to increase, reaching nearly $1447.5 by the end of the Trefis forecast period from $1212 in 2013 because of the strong pricing power that Union Pacific commands.
+There could be downside of nearly 5% to the Trefis price estimate if the company is unable to substantially reprice contracts and revenue per carload declines to $1000 by the end of the Trefis forecast period.

-- Union Pacific EBITDA margin: We currently forecast Union Pacific's EBITDA margin to increase from 44% in 2012 to about 49% by the end of the Trefis forecast period.
+- Union Pacific EBITDA margin: We currently forecast Union Pacific's EBITDA margin to increase from 45% in 2013 to about 49% by the end of the Trefis forecast period.
+Union Pacific aims to achieve a sub-65% operating ratio by 2017.
 The intermodal segment carries high incremental margins as train lengths are extended as the additional costs associated with adding containers to existing trains is low.
 We expect that this will allow for margin expansion given the future growth opportunities for the intermodal segment.

 However if the margin stays relatively flat during our forecast horizon, it represents a downside of nearly 9% to the Trefis price estimate.